Gunnhild Sundli: Career

 Sundli started to "kvede" (a traditional Norwegian singing tradition) as a nine-year-old, and has since also been singing classical and jazz.
 She studied "kveding" at Heimdal videregående skole (high school).

 Sundli is best known as the singer of the band Gåte from 1999 until the band took a break in 2005.
-In 2017 Gåte returned with a new EP and a full length album in 2019.
-They are currently working on producing a "Best of" album, with a new album in late 2021.
+In 2017 Gåte returned with a new EP and a full-length album in 2019.

 In February 2006 she started her acting career with her debut in the cabaret Cafe Isogaisa by Hans Rotmo, and continued in June in the role as Anna in Korsvikaspillet in Trondheim.
 In August she played Lucie in the opera about Olav Engelbrektsson on Steinvikholmen, before she participated in the historical play Raud Vinter in Levanger Municipality in September.
 In 2007 she acted in Ibsen's Villanden, at Trøndelag Teater, and she also played the main character Maren in the historical play Maren Dømt til Døden in Hitra Municipality the same year.
 In 2024, Gåte won Melodi Grand Prix, Norway's selection show for the Eurovision Song Contest, with their song "Ulveham".
 They made it to the Grand Final of Eurovision 2024, where they finished 25th.

 Sundli released her debut solo album Tankerop in 2013.